dipshanadh/30-days-of-clg-askmitra/src/pages/blogs/day2-coercion-and-abstract-operations.md

 ---
 layout: ../../components/Layout.astro
 title: Day 2 - Coercion and Abstract Operations
 description: This is the second day of 30 Days of CLG Askmitra.
-Yesterday, I had talked about types and a little bit about coercion.
+Yesterday, I talked about types and a little bit about coercion.
 Today, I am going to dive into type coercion and abstract operations.
 ---

 # Day 2 - Coercion and Abstract Operations

 This is the second day of 30 Days of CLG Askmitra.
-Yesterday, I had talked about **types** and a little bit about **coercion**.
+Yesterday, I talked about **types** and a little bit about **coercion**.
 Today, I am going to dive into **type coercion** and **abstract operations**.

 ## Type coercion